sweet-little-apple/sweet-little-apple/README.md

 <br/><br/>

-🌱 `if u wanna bmf please ask nicely on whisper ! thanks for Reading and idk who's creator for the ones who I didn't cred `
+ `if u wanna bmf please ask nicely on whisper ! thanks for Reading and idk who's creator for the ones who I didn't cred and yes I don't like color pink but it kinda inspires me I loved white the most but it's colorless,, ok, I'd remove the emojis now `

 </div>